codeproject/codeproject.github.io/mkdocs/CodeProject.AI/docs/faq/blue-iris.md

   - Blue-Iris
 ---

-## Unable to load model at C:\Program Files\CodeProject\AI\modules\ObjectDetectionYolo\<wbr>assets\yolov5m.pt
+## Unable to load model at C:\Program Files\CodeProject\AI\modules\ObjectDetectionYolo\assets\yolov5m.pt

-This issue comes from the [CodeProject.AI Server forums](https://www.codeproject.com/Articles/5322557/CodeProject-AI-Server-AI-the-easy-way?msg=5905025#xx5905025xx).
-In this post, the user encountered the following error on their CodeProject.AI Server console.
+A user encountered the following error on their CodeProject.AI Server console.

 ```
 1:08:29 PM: Object Detection (YOLO): Unable to load model at C:\Program Files\CodeProject\AI\modules\ObjectDetectionYolo\assets\yolov5m.pt (CUDA error: no kernel image is available for execution on the device